Sufism in Pakistan: Attacks on Sufi shrines

-Sufism, a mystical Islamic tradition, has a long history and a large popular following in Pakistan.
-Popular Sufi culture is centred on Thursday night gatherings at shrines and annual festivals which feature Sufi music and dance.
-Most Islamic fundamentalists criticise its popular character, which in their view, does not accurately reflect the teachings and practice of the Prophet and his companions.

 Since March 2005, 209 people have been killed and 560 injured in 29 different terrorist attacks targeting shrines devoted to Sufi saints in Pakistan, according to data compiled by the Center for Islamic Research Collaboration and Learning (CIRCLe).
 The attacks are generally attributed to banned militant organisations.

 The Sehwan Sharif shrine was the site of a suicide bombing in 2017 carried out by the Islamic State.